Kristina01111000/Drws_site/README.md

 	- all menus
 	- Check on the other sites to make sure they are correct
 - On https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ add what he is going to send me, add the tabulator to the page

+3/6
+- When i get the newest version of the book
+	- He will send me a new copy of the book with the new cover, put it on  https://growingholistically.com/free-book-sample/
+	- When i get the new file have the cover, the copyright page, the preface, the table of contents, then the preface, and all of chapter one of the book
+	- Add partial book page to the freebies menu
+	- Make the book sample file longer, so it doesn’t need to scroll on desktop
+	- Switch the book file in the pdf copy in woocommerce when i get it, he is not selling the old one anymore, i will get in in about 3 weeks
+	- When i get the new book, remove the old one from the store